vintagedaddyo/MyBB_Theme_SanFelix/README.md

 To Do:
 * fix any minor styling issues
-* complete postbit icon sections of thread status that I haven't fully completed yet# MyBB_Theme_SanFelix
+* complete postbit icon sections of thread status that I haven't fully completed yet